ZehraGKrl/ZehraGKrl/README.md

-### Hi there! 👋
+### Hi there! 🙋‍♀️
-I am enthusiastic professional who has recently transitioned into the field of Software Testing and Quality Assurance, bringing with me over 13 years of rich experience in international sales development within the FMCG industry.My journey into QA testing is fueled by a desire to blend my solution-oriented, empathetic, and open-minded personality with my newfound interest, aiming to contribute to creating flawless user experiences.
+I am an enthusiastic professional who has recently transitioned into the field of Software Testing and Quality Assurance, bringing with me over 13 years of rich experience in international sales development within the FMCG industry.My journey into QA testing is fueled by a desire to blend my solution-oriented, empathetic, and open-minded personality with my newfound interest, aiming to contribute to creating flawless user experiences.